-So I have to make sure that I am setting a sensible bedtime for myself every night so that I’m not waking up exhausted and emotional.
-Those are the days when I am very susceptible to having bad depression days.
-I try to switch of from technology by 10 o clock each night (not always successful) so that I get a good hour of chilling and reading in bed before getting off to sleep.
+So I have to make sure that I’m setting a sensible bedtime for myself every night so that I’m not waking up exhausted and emotional.
+Those are the days when I am susceptible to having bad depression days.
+I try to switch of from technology by 10 o clock each night (not always successfully) so that I get a good hour of chilling and reading in bed before getting off to sleep.

-For now, I’ve downloaded the Headspace app and I’m doing 10 minutes of meditation at a time which is very doable.
+I mainly use the Headspace app and do just 10 minutes of meditation at a time which is very doable.
 I definitely feel more relaxed and less stressed out after just taking those ten minutes for myself.

 One of the reasons I ended up seriously depressed was the fact that I got so absorbed in my website design business that I gave up any semblance of a personal life.
 I completely burned out.
 I felt as though any time spent doing something that I actually enjoyed was wasted time that could be spent trying to get clients or trying to figure out the mysteries of the Instagram algorithm.

 Unsurprisingly I became very ill very quickly.
-These days I know just how important it is to do the things that I love doing.
-Sometimes that’s meeting up with friends or going out for dinner and sometimes its simply curling up on the sofa with some chocolate and a great movie.
+These days I know just how important it is to do the things that I enjoy.
+Sometimes that’s meeting up with friends or going out for dinner and sometimes it’s simply curling up on the sofa with some chocolate and a great movie.
 Doing the things I enjoy is as important a daily habit as any of the above ones.